 Master in Wealth Management (A.Y.
 2017/2018)

-"I do not have a degree in Economics but this has not stopped my ambition to pursue my dream.
+"I have a degree in law and I believe that this Master can help me to pursue my dream.

 The Master gave me a lot, first from a didactic point of view, allowing me to learn the necessary basics to approach this profession, thanks to the lessons of professionals in the field.
 Then, it gave me the opportunity to do the internship in one of the most important realities of asset management.